 My first short story was published in the Short and Twisted 2017 edition.
-It was the first writing competition I entered and I was lucky enough to be chosen for publication.
+It was the first writing competition I entered, and I was lucky enough to be picked for publication.
 The story is called Snow Day and you can purchase the full book Here.

-She decided to open her window to get a closer look at some of the first snowflakes of the season.
-As she pulled open the window a sense of confusion came over her.
-Gemma had braced herself for the ice cold air to engulf her as she threw open the windows but there was nothing, no sense of ice in the air at all.
+She opened her window to get a closer look at the first snowflakes of the season.
+As she pulled open the window, a sense of confusion came over her.
+Gemma had braced herself for the ice-cold air to engulf her as she threw open the windows, but there was nothing, no sense of ice in the air at all.

 “What’s going on?”
-She thought to herself and decided to make her way downstairs.
+She thought to herself and made her way downstairs for a closer look.

-As she approached the front door she began to worry about the overwhelming silence.
+As she approached the front door, she worried about the overwhelming silence.

 “What’s going on?!”
 She cried to herself.